 In 2005, Atlanta Victim Assistance, Inc. emerged as an independent organization, operating as a 501(C)3 non-profit, advocating for the fundamental rights of victims and witnesses of crime.
 Since then, AVA has partnered with the Atlanta Police Department to expand its reach and provide more hands-on services, such as crisis intervention at the scene of the crime, support groups for survivors and victims of homicide and domestic violence, education on the criminal justice process, and response to a 24-hour help line.
 AVA advocates work directly in the police zones, responding to calls, assessing victims’ needs, and providing pre-case intervention and follow-up.
 Placing advocates in the zones also facilitates our community outreach efforts, which include providing awareness and education programs to neighborhood associations, schools, and in the immigrant population.

-About the Victim Crime Bill of Rights
+The Crime Victim Bill of Rights

 Victims have the right to